 The following description summarizes the most important terms of our capital stock, as they are expected to be in effect upon the completion of this offering.
-We expect to adopt an amended and restated certificate of incorporation and amended and restated bylaws in connection with this offering, and this description summarizes the provisions that are expected to be included in such documents.
+We have adopted an amended and restated certificate of incorporation and amended and restated bylaws in connection with this offering, and this description summarizes the provisions that are included in such documents.
 Because it is only a summary, it does not contain all the information that may be important to you.
-For a complete description of the matters set forth in this section titled "Description of Capital Stock," you should refer to our amended and restated certificate of incorporation and amended and restated bylaws and our amended and restated investor rights' agreement, which are or will be included as exhibits to the registration statement of which this prospectus forms a part, and to the applicable provisions of Delaware law.
-Immediately following the completion of this offering, our authorized capital stock will consist of shares of Class A common stock, \$0.0001 par value per share, shares of Class B common stock, \$0.0001 par value per share, and shares of undesignated preferred stock, \$0.0001 par value per share.
+For a complete description of the matters set forth in this section titled "Description of Capital Stock," you should refer to our amended and restated certificate of incorporation and amended and restated bylaws and our amended and restated investor rights' agreement, which are included as exhibits to the registration statement of which this prospectus forms a part, and to the applicable provisions of Delaware law.
+Immediately following the completion of this offering, our authorized capital stock will consist of 1,500,000,000 shares of Class A common stock, \$0.0001 par value per share, 600,000,000 shares of Class B common stock, \$0.0001 par value per share, and 100,000,000 shares of undesignated preferred stock, \$0.0001 par value per share.

-Assuming the conversion of all outstanding shares of our redeemable convertible preferred stock into shares of our Class B common stock, which will occur immediately prior to the completion of this offering, as of December 31, 2020, there were no outstanding shares of Class A common stock and 482,157,178 shares of our Class B common stock outstanding, held by 477 stockholders of record, and no shares of our redeemable convertible preferred stock outstanding.
+Assuming the conversion of all outstanding shares of our redeemable convertible preferred stock into shares of our Class B common stock, which will occur immediately prior to the completion of this offering, as of March 31, 2021, there were no outstanding shares of Class A common stock and 484,791,355 shares of our Class B common stock outstanding, held by 567 stockholders of record, and no shares of our redeemable convertible preferred stock outstanding.
 Our board of directors is authorized, without stockholder approval except as required by the listing standards of Nasdaq, to issue additional shares of our capital stock.